 But you’ll note there are no New Year travel resolutions on my list.
 I’m terrible at a lot of things, but if there’s one thing I’m good at, it is travelling.
 And you’d certainly hope so after travelling professionally and writing about travel for as long as we have.
 But there’s always room for improvement.

 I go slow and local, I travel responsibly and ethically, I’m culturally sensitive, I give back, and I make considered decisions about every aspect of our trips.
-That means you’ll never see us travelling on a cruise ship the size of a small city and if I have a choice I’ll stay in a boutique hotel over a 10,000-room behemoth any day.
+That means you’ll never see us travelling on a cruise ship the size of a small city and if I have a choice, I’ll stay in a boutique hotel over a 10,000-room behemoth any day.
 So I’ve got the travel thing sorted.
 But while I’m good at travelling, I can always travel better, and so can you.
-Here are 18 ideas for how to be a better traveller in 2018…
+Here are 18 ideas for how to be a better traveller this year and every year.

-How To Be A Better Traveller in 2018
+How To Be A Better Traveller – 18 Ways to Travel More Responsibly

-2017 was the year of over-tourism, beg-packing, nude tourism, and public pooping.
+Last year saw the rise of over-tourism, beg-packing, nude tourism, and public pooping among other things.
 No wonder locals were hoisting “tourists go home!” banners across buildings.
-Make this the year that we all travel better and we do good when we do, by adopting some of these 2018 New Year travel resolutions.
+Make this the year that we all travel better and we do good when we do.
 Here’s how to be a better traveller this year: